ryanshepps/ryansheppard.tech/index.md

 layout: home
 ---

-Simplifying tech, improving lives – software developer passionate about optimizing development processes and enhancing the human experience.
+Software developer enhancing the experience of clients and co-workers.